 To enable ML to expand its reach and usher in a new era of applications, we must find ways to allow ML to infer on smaller, more resource-constrained devices.
 Tiny Machine Learning, or TinyML, results from this pursuit (a trademarked term from the TinyML Foundation).

-TinyML is a rapidly expanding approach to creating AI and ML models that run on electronics devices like microcontrollers found in automobiles and refrigerators.
+TinyML is a rapidly expanding approach to creating AI and ML models that run on electronic devices like microcontrollers found in automobiles and refrigerators.
 TinyML algorithms are expected to be used more frequently for a localized analysis of simple voice and gesture instructions; widely known sounds such as gunfire or baby crying; asset location and orientation; environmental conditions; and vital signs.

 A democratic society represents all of its members.
 Democratization of a product essentially means that the valuable resource will become more readily available to the masses.